JWST COSMOS-3D: Spectroscopic Census and Luminosity Function of [O III] Emitters at 6.75<z<9.05 in COSMOS: Method

 \subsection{COSMOS-3D NIRCam/WFSS data and reduction}

 COSMOS-3D is a JWST Cycle 3 268h Large Programme (\# 5893, PIs: Kakiichi, Egami, Fan, Lyu, Wang, and Yang) observing $0.33\ \rm{deg}^2$ in the COSMOS field \citep{Casey2023} with NIRCam WFSS in the F444W and NIRCam imaging in F115W, F200W, and F356W.
 Coordinated MIRI imaging parallels cover a final area of $484\ \rm{arcmin}^2$ in F1000W and F2100W.
-As summer 2025, 90\% of COSMOS-3D has been observed, with the remaining North-East corner to be completed in December 2025.
 Further details of the COSMOS-3D programme will be presented in Kakiichi et al. (in prep.).

-We reduce the COSMOS-3D NIRCam/WFSS data using \texttt{grizli}\footnote{\url{https://grizli.readthedocs.io/}} version 1.12.11 and \texttt{jwst} pipeline version 1.18, and CRDS context pmap 1293. \texttt{grizli} utilizes from the \textit{uncal} files downloaded from \emph{MAST} and pre-processes the rate files by applying a modified step 1 of the \emph{jwst} pipeline using a custom snowball correction.
+We reduced the COSMOS-3D NIRCam/WFSS data using \texttt{grizli}\footnote{\url{https://grizli.readthedocs.io/}} version 1.12.11 and \texttt{jwst} pipeline version 1.18, and CRDS context pmap 1293. \texttt{grizli} utilises from the \textit{uncal} files downloaded from \emph{MAST} and pre-processes the rate files by applying a modified step 1 of the \emph{jwst} pipeline using a custom snowball correction.
 We then produce WFSS images and spectral extractions using \texttt{grizli}'s framework \citep{Brammer2019, Brammer2021}, where we make use of the V9 spectral tracing and grism dispersion models for NIRCam WFSS \footnote{\url{https://github.com/npirzkal/GRISM_NIRCAM}}.
-We subtract the continuum of each source by using median filtering along the dispersion direction with a $71$ pixels wide kernel with a central gap of $20$ pixels.
-The median filtering approach is run a second time with pixels detected at $>3\sigma$ identified with the first pass of the filter masked in order to improve continuum oversubtraction around strong emission lines.
-After continuum subtraction we reach a median rms noise of $\sigma_{rms} = 5.0\times 10^{-18}\ \rm{erg\ s}^{-1}\rm{cm}^{-2}$ at $\lambda = 4\mu\rm{m}$ for a line width of $300\ \rm{km\ s}^{-1}$ (see further Appendix \ref{app:rms} for the varying sensitivity and coverage of the final WFSS mosaic).
-For each source, we use the F277W+F444W detection image made using the COSMOS-Web imaging data \citep{Shuntov2025_DR} to perform optimal extraction of the spectrum \citep{Horne1986}.
+In the grizli pipeline we applied median filtering along the dispersion direction to subtract the continuum of all sources in the field in a two-step manner.
+A median filter with a $71$ pixels wide kernel with a central gap of $20$ pixels is applied first.
+Pixels at signal-to-noise ratio S/N$>=3$ after median filtering are flagged and the resulting median filtered data discarded.
+The median filter is then applied again on the original data but with the S/N$>=3$ pixels masked in order to improve continuum oversubtraction around strong emission lines.
+After continuum subtraction we reached a median rms noise of $\sigma_{rms} = 5.0\times 10^{-18}\ \rm{erg\ s}^{-1}\rm{cm}^{-2}$ at $\lambda = 4\mu\rm{m}$ for a line width of $300\ \rm{km\ s}^{-1}$ (see further Appendix \ref{app:rms} for the varying sensitivity and coverage of the final WFSS mosaic).
+For each source, we used the F277W+F444W detection image made using the COSMOS-Web imaging data \citep{Shuntov2025_DR} to perform optimal extraction of the spectrum \citep{Horne1986}.